 Seeing the difference between 4g and 5g, 5G tops out at 10 gigabits per second (Gbps).
 5G is 10 to x100 faster than what you can get with 4G.
 What does make it this faster?

 Well, it is known that the shorter the frequency, the larger the bandwidth.
 Therefore, the short millimeter waves between 30GHz and 300GHz and high-band 5G spectrum are behind not only the fast speed of the 5G but also the great capacity and quality.

 Will 5G Replace WiFi?

 Whenever a new network technology rises up, the future of Wi-Fi is once again put into question.
-But, 5G is not meant to replace or take over Wi-Fi, for both are more likely to complement rather than compete with one another in the near future.
-That is, 5G can be offered as an alternative option or a solution when we face slow performance of the Wi-Fi.
+But, 5G is not meant to replace or take over Wi-Fi.
+This mainly because both are more likely to complement rather than compete with one another in the near future.
+That is, 5G can be an alternative option or a solution when we face the slow performance of the Wi-Fi.

-In meanwhile, we can’t close our eyes on the fact that such a network is centered around major cities first.
+In meanwhile, we can’t close our eyes to the fact that such a network centers around major cities first.
 Thus, Wi-Fi and 4G/LTE remain the ideal choice for the rest of the world.
 Even in the biggest cities, Wi-Fi is driving its engine of development further by offering its newest generation, Wi-Fi 6, which is endorsed as 4 times better in dense, efficiency and environment.

 Heard of the 5G+?

 Well, the faster version of the 5G service, within the AT&T 5G locations, is called 5G+ which develops improved speeds, devices and overall coverage.
 Read The Guide prepared by “The Wave” covering information on what 5G is, which devices use the technology and the current list of the 5G locations.